chin-rcip/collections-model/docs/tm/current/03-general-concepts.md

 * [Dates Pattern](#dates-pattern)
 </div>

+*To be reviewed - begin*

+## Prioritization of `E55_Type` and `P2_has_type` over new classes and properties

+As CIDOC CRM offers general entities in order to ease the integration of heterogeneous cultural heritage data, it is important to specify those entities by using `E55_Type`.
+Another option would be to define new subclasses and subproperties in order to extend CIDOC CRM which is a CIDOC CRM's recommended practice.
+However, maintaining those new entities has a cost and their creation will require a clear identification of the current limits of CIDOC CRM and the potential benefits.
+If a particular use case arises, CHIN will prefer to work in cooperation with the CRM-SIG or any other committee managing CIDOC CRM extension to develop those new entities.

+Whenever the use of `E55_Type` is sufficient to get the proper query results, the Target Model will not include homemade classes and properties.

+<a name="095_Convention_E55_Type_p"></a>095_Convention_E55_Type_p
+<iframe frameborder="0" style="width:100%;height:63px;" src="https://viewer.diagrams.net/?highlight=0000ff&edit=_blank&layers=1&nav=1&title=095_Convention_E55_Type_p.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1zopvBo8SRO48ifxkokg3vJiboOvo35y2%26export%3Ddownload"></iframe>

+In addition to this consideration, when several `E55_Type` of different kind are attached to the same entities, the model uses another level of `E55_Type` in order to type the first `E55_Type`.
+This second `E55_Type` is called a "Metatype" and it is useful to get a way to distinguish different `E55_Type` in a SPARQL query.

+<a name="096_Convention_E55_Metatype_p"></a>096_Convention_E55_Metatype_p.drawio
+<iframe frameborder="0" style="width:100%;height:245px;" src="https://viewer.diagrams.net/?highlight=0000ff&edit=_blank&layers=1&nav=1&title=096_Convention_E55_Metatype_p.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1JIedt0kZZ2AEaW2nAwcpVoOb8vj00Wtr%26export%3Ddownload"></iframe>

+*To be reviewed - end*

 ## The differences between `E39_Actor`, `E21_Person` and `E74_Group`

 As Actors is centered on the creators of artefacts, the central class of the target model is `E39_Actor`.
 As CIDOC CRM indicates, “this class comprises people, either individually or in groups, who have the potential to perform intentional actions of kinds for which someone may be held responsible” [(Doerr and Ore 2019c, 22)](/collections-model/target-model/current/bibliography#doerr-and-ore-2019c).
 There are two subclasses to `E39_Actor:` `E21_Person`, which comprises real persons; and `E74_Group`, which accounts for any type of gathering or organisation of `E39_Actor` acting collectively.
 As stated in CIDOC CRM, “a gathering of people becomes an `E74_Group` when it exhibits organisational characteristics usually typified by a set of ideas or beliefs held in common, or actions performed together [(CIDOC CRM 2019, 34–35)](/collections-model/target-model/current/bibliography#cidoc-crm-2019).
 As the project linked.art pointed out, the class `E39_Actor` “might be used when it is not certain whether the actor is a Person or an Organisation or Group” [(linked.art 2019b)](/collections-model/target-model/current/bibliography#linked-art-2019b).